buguroo/behave-profiles/README.rst

 can make a group of profiles making a profile of... well profiles.

 Given the last example, you can make a new profile that loads those three profiles.
-This should be the code:
+For example, you can name this new profile "fully_working_application.profile":

 .. code-block:: gherkin
-   :filename: fully_working_application.profile

    Given the following profiles
      | profiles                   |